josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/build-static-sveltekit-markdown-blog.md

 </header>
 ```

-Once our new component is saved, let's go back to `__layout.svelte` and use it!
+Save that, and let's go back to `__layout.svelte` to use it!

-As with most frameworks, you'll need to `import` any component you want to use.
+You'll need to `import` any component you want to use.
 That means we'll need to add a `<script>` tag to our layout.
 (I personally prefer it at the top of the file, but Svelte gives you the freedom to arrange components however you like.)

 ```svelte
 <!-- __layout.svelte -->